cvxpying/SVI_with_NLP_Optimization/README.md

 ![filtered vol smile_call](https://github.com/user-attachments/assets/9fc5aec0-3071-4d0e-8c03-3cd76f6a9d12)
 The goal is to optimize this volatility smile using the SVI model.
-For details on data acquisition and preprocessing, please refer to the README.md in the 'data' folder.
+For details on data acquisition and preprocessing, please refer to the README.md in the 'data' folder(https://github.com/cvxpying/SVI_with_NLP_Optimization/blob/master/data/README.md).

 #### 3.3.1 Objective Function in the SVI Model